AlibabaCloudDocs/nat/intl.en-US/NAT Gateway Optimization Bulletin/Standard NAT gateways phased out.md

 ## Date

 Starting November 20, 2020, Alibaba Cloud stops offering standard NAT gateways in all regions.
-We apologize for any inconvenience that may be caused.
+We apologize for the inconvenience that may be caused.

 ## Impact